chase104/data-visualization-dashboard/README.md

 - More manual filters other than searching.
 - Chart-specific tools for changing city, metrics, etc. on a specific chart.
 - Implement logic to support multi-word city names.
-Currently, the app handles one-word city names.
+For timeline purposes, the app currently handles one-word city names.
 - Add a “pinning” feature to allow specific graphs to always be displayed first.
 - Add additional API integration to increase the number of chart types.
 The data from the single API serves for Line, Bar, and Pie charts only.
-Other API data would be needed to justify the usage of other chart types.
+Other API data would be needed to justify usage of other chart types.

 ### Move to TypeScript

-- For a small app, JavaScript is the quick and doable option here.
-For a larger app, complex schema management would be easier to handle with TypeScript.
+- Given this is a small app, JavaScript was the quick and easy option here.
+Complex schema management would be easier to handle with TypeScript.

 ### Implement Vitest Unit Testing

+- Switch from current design tool to a more powerful and standard design tool like Figma.

 ## Conclusion